thosgood/this-weeks-finds/markdown/101-151/week102.md

 π~k+1~(S^k^) = Z/2 for any k \>= 3

-This illustrates an important general fact: when the dimensions get high enough, there\'s more room to wiggle things around, and as we keep jacking up the dimension, homotopy groups simplify a bit and settle down after a while.
-This is the idea behind \"stable homotopy theory\".
+This illustrates an important general fact: when the dimensions get high enough, there's more room to wiggle things around, and as we keep jacking up the dimension, homotopy groups simplify a bit and settle down after a while.
+This is the idea behind "stable homotopy theory".

-Let\'s look at some more examples.
+Let's look at some more examples.
 We have

 π~3~(S^1^) = {0}